plone/plone.testing/README.txt

 On set-up, the layer will configure a Zope environment with:

+**Note:** The ``STARTUP`` layer is a useful base layer for your own fixtures, but should not be used directly, since it provides no test lifecycle or transaction management.
+See the "Integration test" and "Functional" test sections below for examples of how to create your own layers.

 * Debug mode enabled.
 * ZEO client cache disabled.
 * Some patches installed, which speed up Zope startup by disabling the help